ganeti/ganeti/doc/design-storagespace.rst

 ---------------------

-Add a new attribute "enabled_storage_types" (type: list of strings) to the cluster config which holds the types of storages, for example, "plain", "drbd", or "ext".
+Add a new attribute "enabled_storage_types" (type: list of strings) to the cluster config which holds the types of storages, for example, "file", "rados", or "ext".
 We consider the first one of the list as the default type.

 For file storage, we'll report the storage space on the file storage dir,